holmesal/react-native-firebase/README.md

 When you call `new Firebase()` in javascript-land, a normal `Firebase` reference is created.
 Nothing happens, though, until you call a method to set or fetch data from firebase: `.on(), .update(), .set(), .remove(), (add the rest)`.

-At that point, a mirror reference is created on the objective-c side (if it doesn't already exist) and

 ## Good first tasks
 (link to issues here)
 * Add unit tests to ensure parity with the official react JS lib